0xf4b1/unify/README.md

 [^1]: The file `libEOSSDK-Linux-Shipping.so` can be taken from the EOS-SDK and renamed to replace the missing library.
 [^2]: The file can be patched to use `Rewired_Linux.dll` instead of `Rewired_OSX.dll` with [dnSpy](https://github.com/dnSpy/dnSpy). `Rewired_Linux.dll` can be taken from the macOS version of Totally Reliable Delivery Service.
+[^3]: FMOD Engine can be downloaded for free after registering from [here](https://www.fmod.com/download).
+[^4]: Older Unity builds for Linux can be found in the forum [here](https://forum.unity.com/threads/unity-on-linux-release-notes-and-known-issues.350256/).
+The `LinuxPlayer` executable can be binary patched to match the expected version.